Ms-Amira/Tamagotchi-Project/README.md

 I used html for my tags, css for decorating and JS for functionality.

-I plan on acutally animate the pet.
+I plan on acutally animating the pet.